WDuesenberg/bamazon/README.md

 # Bamazon

 **Overview**

-Bamazon's purpose is to replicate the basic functions seen on the worlds favorite digital consumption giant by using the technologies and languages listed.
-It also requires both MySQL and Inquirer npm packages to function through the users terminal/GitBash
+Bamazon's purpose is to replicate the basic functions seen on the worlds popular digital consumption giant by using the technologies and languages listed.
+The user may purchase items from the registry as well as add items and keep track of the registry stock.

+*Technology:*
+    - JavaScript
+    - Node.js
+    - MySQL
+    - Inquirer

 # Customer Instructions